 Our Getting Started with Algebra Tiles Guide is going to walk you through the process step-by-step with the different ways you can use algebra tiles along with some of the language you can use with your students.

 Interested in more about algebra tiles?
 Check out our post on how to solve equations using algebra tiles.
-Download a free a set of algebra tiles here.
-And here is a link to our go-to set of algebra tiles.

 UPDATE: ALGEBRA I DIGITAL ACTIVITIES ARE NOW AVAILABLE!